fremartini/eCP/README.md

 from the designated branch from earlier.

 4. Goto AB directory and follow the guide to run tests found at `https://github.com/erikbern/ann-benchmarks`.

+### Using the provided run script
+From within the eCP/scripts folder run the ann-benchmark.sh script, it takes arbitrarily many arguments in a array-style format depending on the amount of experiments the user wants to run.
+An example configuration could be ```sudo ./ann-benchmark.sh [abc123,foo,random-xs-20-euclidean,false] [def456,bar,random-xs-20-euclidean,true]``` corresponding to running the code at commit id abc123 on the random-xs-20-euclidean dataset without early halting and naming it foo whereafter commit id def456 would be run on the same dataset with early halting enabled and under the name bar.
+Observe there cannot be any spaces after each comma.

+It supports the following flags:
+* -d (--delete) delete the current local ann-benchmarks repository if it exists
+* -l (--local) run ann-benchmarks in local mode (`https://github.com/erikbern/ann-benchmarks`)

+### Running local changes
+TODO

 # Documentation
 ## Wrapper interface